-The compensation program for Vector's executives is designed to maximize stockholder return and intended to do so in a tax-efficient manner.
-Executive compensation is largely at-risk and contingent upon the Company meeting various performance goals.
+The Company has designed its compensation program with an intent to maximize stockholder returns and deliver compensation in a tax-efficient manner for the Company.
+Compensation for the Company's executives is largely at-risk and contingent upon the Company meeting various performance goals that are consistent with the Company's business plan.
 The Company's compensation committee recognizes, and its policies reflect, that Vector is a complex and diversified company that operates in two challenging industries - tobacco and real estate.
+Moreover, both of these industries are impacted by exogenous forces.

-Vector's Board of Directors has overseen significant value creation for its stockholders.
-As demonstrated below, the Company has consistently outperformed the S&P 500 index and relative peer groups by delivering robust total stockholder returns, and executive compensation is commensurate with Vector's record of substantial value creation.
+Vector's board has overseen significant value creation for its stockholders.
+As reported below, the Company has consistently outperformed the S&P 500 index and relative peer groups by delivering robust total stockholder returns, and executive compensation is commensurate with Vector's record of substantial value creation.

-In 2014 and 2015, Vector meaningfully enhanced its stockholder outreach program to engage in productive discussions on a variety of corporate and governance-related matters.
-The Company is committed to sound governance policies and practices, values stockholder input, and takes into consideration the views of its stockholders as it assesses and refines its approach to best incentivize management to enhance stockholder value.
+In 2016, Vector meaningfully enhanced its stockholder outreach program to expand the scope of its discussions with institutional investors beyond the traditional emphasis on Vector's Tobacco and Real Estate operations and engaged in productive dialogue on a variety of corporate and governance-related matters.
+These initiatives are discussed below in "Most Recent Say On Pay Vote Results."
+The Company is committed to sound governance policies and practices, values stockholder input, and takes into consideration the views of its stockholders as it assesses and refines its means of most effectively incentivizing management to enhance stockholder value in a tax efficient manner.

-Compounded Annual Returns - December 31, 2015
+Compounded Annual Returns - December 31, 2016